ZeusWPI/HTTPizza/CHALLENGES.md

 ```
 you could check if a really weird pizza with nutella and parmesan exists by putting `topping/parmesan, sauce/nutella` in the `I-Want` header.

 Try to bruteforce all possible pizzas to see what pizzas exist.
 The order of toppings/sauces doesn't matter, nor does how many times you include the same topping/sauce.
+You need to find the combination of  toppings that return a status code 200.

 Reward: every teammember gets one **free** slice of pizza